aldesantis/alessandro.codes/src/content/Literature notes/Articles/How Influencer Marketing Will Evolve in 2024, According to Executives and Creators.md

 ---
+title: |
-title: How Influencer Marketing Will Evolve in 2024, According to Executives and Creators
+  How Influencer Marketing Will Evolve in 2024, According to Executives and Creators
+full_title: |
-full_title: How Influencer Marketing Will Evolve in 2024, According to Executives and Creators
+  How Influencer Marketing Will Evolve in 2024, According to Executives and Creators
+author: |
-author: Sara Spruch-Feiner
+  Sara Spruch-Feiner
 url: https://www.glossy.co/pop/how-influencer-marketing-will-evolve-in-2024-according-to-executives-and-creators/?utm_source=Sailthru&utm_medium=email&utm_campaign=Issue:%202023-12-20%20Retail%20Dive:%20Marketing%20%5Bissue:57632%5D&utm_term=Retail%20Dive:%20Marketing
 category: articles
 image_url: https://www.glossy.co/wp-content/uploads/sites/4/2023/12/Screenshot-2023-12-19-at-10.53.41-PM.png
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2023-12-29 16:52:14.348260+00:00
 published_date: 2023-12-20
 summary: |
   Influencer marketing in 2024 is predicted to be driven by authenticity and long-term partnerships.
 Brands are leaning towards longer-term collaborations with influencers, allowing them to have more control over the products they feature and speak about.
 Content is also evolving, with influencers focusing less on product reviews and more on integrating products naturally into their content.
 Livestreams, particularly on platforms like TikTok, are becoming more popular, as audiences seek a connection with influencers.
 Brands are also becoming more selective in their partnerships, choosing influencers who can provide raw and relatable content and speak intelligently about their products.